Linux-User316/8fc8-bash-script/README.md

 # 8fc8-bash-script

-### Ein Shell Skipt um ein unlock einer BIOS File mit dem Suffix-8FC8 durchzuführen
+## Ein Shell Skipt um ein Unlock einer DELL BIOS File mit dem Suffix-8FC8 durchzuführen:

-Using the script
+Using the script:

 The xxx.bin file to be edited should be stored in the Downloads folder in these instructions.

 1. Start the script by copying and pasting the one-liner: